drachtio/drachtio-lex-phone-gateway/README.md

 |TTS_LANGUAGE|None - optional| If provided, language to use for text-to-speech|
 |TTS_VOICE|None - optional|If provided, voice to use for text-to-speech|

 Audio prompts can be played using the audio provided by lex, or by using text-to-speech of the returned text prompts.
 Either AWS/Polly or Google can be used for TTS.
-When
+When using TTS credentials must be supplied via the relevant environment variables above.
+Redis is used to cache the returned audio to minimize the requests to the TTS service.